 So where do we steal this “shift-time” from?
 The answer is that we steal the time for the shift almost always from the end of the note preceding the shift.
 In other words we shorten the note before the shift in order to be able to do the shift and still arrive at the exact correct moment on the next note.
 In the above example from the Bach Allemande, this task is made easier because the notes on either side of the shift have a musical separation between them (they are not slurred).
 When can use this separation the time in which to do our shift: comfortably and without any hurry.
 Gary Hoffmann likes to start with the general idea that we should use half the time (duration) of the last note for the shift.
 Or, to put it in other words, that we should shorten the note preceding the shift by half, and use the second half for our shift.

 There are of course exceptions to the rule.
 In some special cases, where the shift itself has an expressive or dramatic effect, we can take some (or all) of the time for the shift from the arrival (“new”) note by delaying it.

 It is a fundamental principle of healthy shifting to shift as slowly as the music will let us.
 But shift speed is inextricably linked to shift timing.
 In order to be able to shift slowly, we need to start our shifts early.
 The earlier we start the shift, the more time we will have to get to our destination, and the more fluid, flowing, relaxed and easily controlled will be not only our voyage but also our arrival.
-It is the musical context which determines how early is too early, and how slow is too slow.
+It is the musical context that determines how early is too early, and how slow is too slow.

 Conversely, the later we start the shift, the faster we will have to shift in order to arrive on time.
 A shift that is started late has thus every chance of being a frenzied, tense, panicky jerk.
 Its speed and abruptness make it difficult to control, especially at the arrival point where the sudden braking makes the correction of arrival intonation difficult.